dgraph-io/dgraph/wiki/content/query-language/index.md

 - `name@en:pl:.` => Look for `en`, then `pl`, then untagged, then any language.

 {{% notice "note" %}}In functions, language lists are not allowed.
-Single language, `.` notation and attribute name without language tag works as described above.{{% /notice %}}
+Single language, `.` notation and attribute name without language tag works as described above.

 ---